nschlia/ffmpegfs/README.md

 | MAXTHON | Win | Maxthon| Must decode first (1) |

 (1)
-* error message when opened while transcoding
+* When opened while transcoding, an error message appears.
-* must start again when file was transcoded
+* must start again when the file is transcoded
-* Plays fine when file comes directly from buffer
+* Works fine when the file is loaded directly from the buffer.

-This all boils down to the fact than Firefox and Edge are the only browsers that support the necessary extensions to start playback while still transcoding.
+This all boils down to the fact that Firefox and Edge are the only browsers that support the necessary extensions to start playback while still transcoding.

-In most cases files will not play if not properly optimised.
+In most cases, files will not play if they are not properly optimised.

 See [TODO](TODO) for details.

 How It Works
 ------------

-When a file is opened, the decoder and encoder are initialised and the file metadata is read.
-At this time the final filesize can be determined approximately.
-This works well for MP3, AIFF or WAV output files, but only fair to good for MP4 or WebM because the actual size heavily depends on the content encoded.
+When a file is opened, the decoder and encoder are initialised, and the file metadata is read.
+At this time, the final file size can be determined approximately.
+This works well for MP3, AIFF, or WAV output files, but only fair-to-good for MP4 or WebM because the actual size heavily depends on the content encoded.

 As the file is read, it is transcoded into an internal per-file buffer.
 This buffer continues to grow while the file is being read until the whole file is transcoded.
-Once decoded the file is kept in a disk buffer and can be accessed very fast.
+Once decoded, the file is kept in a disk buffer and can be accessed very quickly.

-Transcoding is done in an extra thread, so if other processes should access the same file they will share the same transcoded data, saving CPU time.
+Transcoding is done in an extra thread, so if other processes access the same file, they will share the same transcoded data, saving CPU time.
 If all processes close the file before its end, transcoding will continue for some time.
-If the file is accessed again before timeout, transcoding will continue, if not it stops and the chunk created so far discarded to save disk space.
+If the file is accessed again before the timeout, transcoding will continue.
+If not, it will stop, and the chunk created so far will be discarded to save disk space.

 Seeking within a file will cause the file to be transcoded up to the seek point (if not already done).
 This is not usually a problem since most programs will read a file from start to finish.
-Future enhancements may provide true random seeking (but if this is feasible is yet unclear due to restrictions to positioning inside compressed streams).
+Futzure enhancements may provide true random seeking (but if this is feasible, it is not yet clear due to restrictions to positioning inside compressed streams).
 This already works when HLS streaming is selected.
 FFmpegfs simply skips to the requested segment.

 MP3: ID3 version 2.4 and 1.1 tags are created from the comments in the source file.
-They are located at the start and end of the file respectively.
+They are located at the start and end of the file, respectively.

-MP4: Same applies to meta atoms in MP4 containers.
+MP4: The same applies to meta atoms in MP4 containers.

 MP3 target only: A special optimisation is made so that applications which scan for id3v1 tags do not have to wait for the whole file to be transcoded before reading the tag.
 This *dramatically* speeds up such applications.